-- On car seats: Forward-facing car seats made since September 1999 have tether straps.
-If needed, contact the car seat maker for a replacement strap.
+- On car seats: Car seats made since September 1999 that can be used forward facing have a tether.
 Only tether using a strap from the car seat maker that is made for this use. - In cars: Cars made since model year 2000 have tether anchors in three or more places.
-Read the car owner's manual and look for the symbol (page 1, C).
+Read the car owner's manual and look for the tether symbol (page 1, C).